May 18, 2015

 Missouri State Chapter

-The Missouri Chapter of ASTA (MoASTA) is active in many areas supporting string performance and education.
-The Board of Directors oversees the Missouri All State Orchestra Program.
+MoASTA is active in many areas supporting string performance and education.
+The Board of Directors oversees the Missouri All State Orchestra Program (ASO).
 DIRECTORS please be vigilant in reading not only the audition information pages on this website, but the MSHSAA handbook rules for solo/ensemble festivals.
-A few changes have occurred in both venues!
+Changes have taken place in both venues!

-Valerie Bell, MoASTA President
+Ann Geiler, MoASTA President